Khoikhoi–Dutch Wars: Khoisan involvement

-During the war, a devastating virulent sickness occurred among the cattle of the settlers causing the death of at least four out of five of some of the flocks.
-The settlers instituted a prayer meeting every Wednesday to pray for relief from the dire situation and for victory.
-Another Khoisan clan under the leadership of Oedasoa, who were also at war with Doman's clan approached the settlers and offered an alliance.
+During the First Khoikhoi-Dutch War, the settlers' cattle were afflicted by a devastatingly virulent sickness which caused death to upwards of four out of five of the cattle in some herds.
+The settlers ritually prayed to God every Wednesday for relief from the dire situation and for victory.
+Another Khoisan clan under the leadership of Oedasoa, who were also at war with Doman's clan, approached the settlers and offered an alliance.
 The Council decided to accept Oedasoa's advice on expedition matters but not to accept any men from his clan for the purpose of conducting military operations since they felt that additional manpower were unnecessary and costly.
 The arrival of 105 additional European soldiers greatly strengthened the garrison at the Cape.
 The additional men enabled the settlers to carry out several expeditions, of which most were unsuccessful.
-The Council approached Harry, the leader of the Strandloper clan for assistance with regards to expeditions, who pointed out that Doman's people had placed men as sentinels on every hill.
+Seeking assistance with their expeditions, the Council approached Autshumao, the leader of the Gorinhaicona (a.k.a.
+'Strandloper') clan, and he pointed out that Doman's people had already placed men as sentinels on every hill.

 Skirmishes

 Skirmishes between the mounted patrols and Doman's people erupted on several occasions where Doman's men were defeated owing to the advantage in weapons on the side of the settlers.
-During a particular skirmish, Doman was wounded and his party dispersed from the area.
+During one skirmish, Doman was wounded and his party dispersed from the area.
 After the conflict ended, the Strandloper clan moved back to the area near the Fort where they had lived before and a time of peace emerged.

 Peace treaty

 On 6 April 1660 Doman and his followers arrived at the Fort and concluded a treaty.
-Both parties agreed that neither would molest each other in future and that Doman's people would only enter the settlements territory, and remain on the designated paths as pointed out, for the purpose of trade in order to replace the stolen cattle.
+Both parties agreed that neither would attack each other in future and that Doman's people would only enter the settlement's territory, and remain on the designated paths as pointed out, for the purpose of trade in order to replace the stolen cattle.
 It was further declared that the free burghers and the Company would retain ownership of the land occupied by them and that the settlers would not treat the natives harshly for what had happened during the war, upon which all parties agreed.